-Alachua is a decidedly white-collar city, with fully 86.60% of the workforce employed in white-collar jobs, well above the national average.
+Alachua is a decidedly white-collar city, with fully 87.39% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Alachua is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Alachua who work in office and administrative support (14.93%), sales jobs (11.06%), and healthcare (10.46%).
+There are especially a lot of people living in Alachua who work in office and administrative support (17.60%), management occupations (8.94%), and healthcare (8.52%).

 Also of interest is that Alachua has more people living here who work in computers and math than 95% of the places in the US.

-Alachua is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Alachua doesn't have a public transportation system that people use for their commute.

-Alachua is a very ethnically-diverse city.
+Alachua is an extremely ethnically-diverse city.
 The people who call Alachua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alachua residents report their race to be White, followed by Black or African-American.
-Alachua also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.85% of the city’s residents.
-Important ancestries of people in Alachua include English, Irish, Italian, and Polish.
+Important ancestries of people in Alachua include German, Irish, English, Italian, and Haitian.

 The most common language spoken in Alachua is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and French.